 Confidential Evalua Somewhat Somewhat Did Not

+Cultural D :

 Criteria Agree Agree Disagree Disagree Answer

-Citteria # # # # #
+# # # #

-Board members have a shared understanding 5 # # # #
+Board members have a shared understanding 5

 of the mission and purpose of the Authority.
-3

-5

-The policies, practices and decisions of the Board are always consistent with this 5
+The policies, practices and decisions of the 5

+Board are always consistent with this

 mission.

 Board members comprehend their role and 5

-fiduciary responsibilities and hold themselves 5
+fiduciary responsibilities and hold themselves

 and each other to these principles.

-- 5

 The Board has adopted policies, by-laws, and 5

 practices for the effective governance,

-management and operations of the Authority and reviews these annually.
+management and operations of the Authority

+and reviews these annually.

-The Board sets clear and measurable 5
+The Board sets clear and measurable 4 1

-performance goals for the Authority that 5
+performance goals for the Authority that

-,

 contribute to accomplishing its mission.
-5

-The decisions made by Board members are arrived at through independent judgment 5
+The decisions made by Board members are 4 1

-. , ,
+arrived at through independent judgment

-and deliberation, free of political influence, pressure or self-interest.
+and deliberation, free of political influence,

+pressure or self-interest.

-Individual Board members communicate 4 1
+Individual Board members communicate 5

-effectively with executive staff so as to be 4 1
+effectively with executive staff so as to be

 well informed on the status of all important

 issues.

 Board members are knowledgeable about 5

-the Authority's programs, financial 3
+the Authority's programs, financial

 statements, reporting requirements, and

 other transactions.

 The Board meets to review and approve all 5

 documents and reports prior to public

 release and is confident that the information

 being presented is accurate and complete.

-The Board knows the statutory obligations of 4 1
+The Board knows the statutory obligations of 5

-the Authority and if the Authority is in -
+the Authority and if the Authority is in

 compliance with state law.

 Board and committee meetings facilitate 5

 open, deliberate and thorough discussion,

 and the active participation of members.

-and the delive participation of members.
+Decades and an experience of the control of the con -

-Board members have sufficient opportunity 4 1
+Board members have sufficient opportunity 5

-= 1 m m months of man of carrier opportunity 1 .
-1 - t
+to was a such discuss according and a suppose

 to research, discuss, question and prepare

 before decisions are made and votes taken.

-Individual Board members feel empowered 4 1
+Individual Board members feel empowered 5

 to delay votes, defer agenda items, or table

 actions if they feel additional information or

 discussion is required.

 The Board exercises appropriate oversight of 4 1

 the CEO and other executive staff, including

 setting performance expectations and

 reviewing performance annually.

 The Board has identified the areas of most 5

 risk to the Authority and works with

 management to implement risk mitigation

 strategies before problems occur.

 Board members demonstrate leadership and 5

 vision and work respectfully with each other.

-Name of Agency: Greater Syracuse Property Development Corporation Date Completed: March 18, 2014
+Name of Agency: Greater Syracuse Property Development Corporation Date Completed: March 27, 2015